 If you’re asking these questions, you’ve come to the right place.
 Feline lower urinary tract disorders (FLUTD) can cause deadly cat urinary blockage.
-It frustrates cat owners–and also the cats!
+It frustrates cat owners—and also the cats!
+A cat urinary blockage can be deadly, so it’s vital to recognize the signs of a feline urinary tract disorder.

 Feline Lower Urinary Tract Disorders (FLUTD)